-The LQCD-Ext strategy for determining the hardware for FY2013 will take into account the availability of hardware, pricing, hardware performance, and full life-cycle costs.
-Because the project must request the distribution of FY2013 funds among the three laboratories by mid-August 2012, a sequence of information gathering steps will occur as listed in Table II below, culminating in the selection of the laboratory to host the FY2013 hardware.
+The LQCD-Ext strategy for determining the hardware for FY2014 will take into account the availability of hardware, pricing, hardware performance, and full life-cycle costs.
+Because the project must request the distribution of FY2014 funds among the three laboratories by mid-August 2013, a sequence of information gathering steps will occur as listed in Table II below, culminating in the selection of the laboratory or laboratories (in the case of a mixed BG/Q and cluster installation) to host the FY2014 hardware.
+Based on BG/Q pricing from the FY2013 purchase, the FY2014 budget would not be sufficient for a full rack.
 The possible hardware acquisition scenarios include:

-- A full rack (1024 nodes) of BG/Q hardware at BNL - A half rack of BG/Q hardware at BNL, and a combination of conventional and GPU-accelerated clusters at Fermilab - A combination of conventional and GPU-accelerated clusters at Fermilab
+- A half-rack of BG/Q hardware at BNL, and a combination of conventional and accelerated clusters at Fermilab (ranging from 0% accelerated/100% conventional to 100% GPU-accelerated/0% conventional). - A combination of conventional and accelerated clusters at Fermilab (ranging from 40% accelerated/60% conventional to 60% accelerated/40% conventional).

-If it is determined in August 2012 that hardware will be procured at Fermilab, the budget breakdown between conventional and GPU-accelerated cluster types will be determined by January 2013.
-Hardware at Fermilab will be released to production by the end of September 2013.
+In all scenarios, the budget breakdown between conventional and accelerated cluster types will be determined by January 2014 and all new hardware will released to production by the end of June 2014.